Darboux Transformations for Orthogonal Differential Systems and Differential Galois Theory: Final remarks

-These constructions are applied to toy formalisms for Supersymmetric Quantum Mechanics in the non-relativistic case.
-We construct systems-like Schr\"odinger equations following these approaches.
-Some well-known $\mathfrak{so}(3, C_K)$ systems such as Frenet-Serret formulas and the rigid solid problem are also included in these constructions.
+These constructions are applied to toy formalisms for supersymmetric quantum mechanics in the non-relativistic case.
+We have constructed systems-like Schr\"odinger equations following these approaches.
+Some well-known $\mathfrak{so}(3, C_K)$ systems such as Frenet--Serret formulas and the rigid solid problem are also included in these constructions.

-Finally, we notice that both approaches for $\mathfrak{so}(3, C_K)$ systems developed in this article are not strictly equivalent, since they produce different results.
-This can be seen in Section \ref{sec:applic-so3}, where two applications to $\mathfrak{so}(3, C_K)$ systems are showed.
-In the first one, the Frenet-Serret formulas, the first approach leads to a degenerate situation for curves with torsion $\tau= -2i$, whilst the second approach allows us to deal with any curve.
+We notice that the two approaches for $\mathfrak{so}(3, C_K)$ systems developed in this article are not strictly equivalent, since they produce different formulas.
+This can be seen in Section~\ref{sec:applic-so3}, where two applications to $\mathfrak{so}(3, C_K)$ systems are showed.
+In the first one, the Frenet--Serret formulas, the first approach leads to a degenerate situation for curves with torsion $\tau= -2i$, whilst the second approach allows us to deal with any curve.
 However, in the rigid solid application, it is the other way around: the first approach produces a situation that, despite being a coupled case, is more general than the one given by the second approach, which restricts to rigid transformations in the line.

-The philosophy developed in this work can allow one to construct Darboux transformations to differential systems of order higher than two, namely those which can be obtained from a tensor construction on $\mathrm{SL}(2, C_K)$; for any such system, the methodology exposed here allows to solve via solutions of second order equations and extends Darboux transformations to these families.
+The philosophy developed in this work is based on the Tannakian constructions.
+Hence, it can straightforwardly allow one to construct Darboux transformations for other differential systems of order higher than two, namely those which can be obtained from a tensor construction on $\mathrm{SL}(2, C_K)$; examples of such systems can be found in~\cite{CoPl94d}.
+For any such system, the methodology exposed here allows to construct formulas, solve via solutions of second-order equations and extend Darboux transformations to these families.